Pavankumarshridhar31/Used-Car-Price-Prediction/README.md

 # Used-Car-Price-Prediction
-AutoPricePredict is an innovative machine learning project designed to predict used car prices based on various features and attributes.
-Leveraging advanced regression techniques, the project aims to assist users, buyers, and sellers in making informed decisions about the fair market value of pre-owned vehicles.
+AutoPowerPredict is a sophisticated machine learning project focused on predicting the maximum power (max_power) output of used cars.
+By employing a diverse set of regression models, including Linear Regression, Random Forest, Gradient Boosting, XGBoost, and Decision Tree, the project aims to provide accurate estimations of a car's power based on various features